has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> To investigate the fundamental laws of those operations of the mind by which reasoning is performed; to give expression to them in the language of a Calculus.
+> The machine, like the sorcerer's apprentice, may well be on the way to getting out of human control.
 >
-> — *George Boole* (Mathematician)
+> — *Norbert Wiener* (Mathematics)
 <!-- /DAILY QUOTE -->